-My grandmother's older brother, Jim Young, owned a small grocery store at the corner of 22nd and Slocan in Vancouver.
-The store was a one-man operation, so when war broke out in 1914 Jim didn't enlist voluntarily -- and anyway, everyone thought the war would be over by Christmas!
+My grandmother's older brother, Jim Young, owned a small grocery store at the corner of 22nd and Slocan in Vancouver, Canada.
+The store was a one-man operation, so when war broke out in Europe in August 1914 Jim didn't enlist voluntarily -- and anyway, everyone thought the war would be over by Christmas!

 In fact, the war dragged on ... through 1915, 1916 and 1917.
-Soldiers were dying in the hundreds of thousands.
+Soldiers were dying by the hundreds of thousands.
 New recruits were desperately needed.

 To remedy the shortage, in August 1917 Canadian Prime Minister Robert Borden introduced the Military Service Act, making it compulsory to serve.